Islamic State says killed or wounded more than 40 Nigerian soldiers: Amaq

 More than 30,000 people have been killed in northeast Nigeria since 2009 in an Islamist insurgency.

-At the weekend at least 65 people were killed in Borno, the birthplace of the insurgency, when militants targeted civilians travelling from a funeral.
+At the weekend at least 65 people were killed in Borno, the birthplace of the insurgency, when militants targeted civilians traveling from a funeral.

 Reporting by Samar Ahmed in Cairo; Writing by Alexis Akwagyiram; Editing by Hugh Lawson